-The Pilot African Postgraduate Academy (PAPA) targets early career scholars who have recently accomplished their doctoral theses and who are based at Universities in Africa.
+The Pilot African Postgraduate Academy (PAPA), financed by Gerda Henkel Foundation, targets early career scholars who have recently accomplished their doctoral theses and who are based at Universities in Africa.
 The goal is to foster among them a commitment to the value of scholarship for its own sake, cultivate their interest in conceptual understanding and promote an orientation towards the use of knowledge acquired in Africa to contribute to the further development of science in general.

 In order to achieve this, the proposed PAPA will set up a training programme to encourage laureates to engage with fundamental epistemological issues in a critical dialogue with their disciplines, Area Studies and their identity as scholars.
 The proposed project will consist of the following elements: